“I Feel Like A Piece Of Meat To My Husband”: Rebuilding Lost Emotional Intimacy With Your Husband

 However, if he makes an effort to build up the emotional intimacy in your marriage, it will likely lead to more sex—Probably of a higher caliber because both of you will be engaged and aroused.

-Talk to your husband about how you feel
+Talk to him about how you feel

 Communication, understanding, and compromise are at the heart of most successful marriages.
 If you get nervous and forget things, try making a list of your concerns before approaching your husband.
 Talk to him.
 You’re married, so he presumably loves you and doesn’t want you to be unhappy.
 He may have been preoccupied with other things and didn’t notice you were struggling.
 Reestablish open lines of communication, check in with each other frequently, and get back into the healthy habits of talking to each other about your daily experiences.